Part One – Finding the Way Back Home – A Healing Circle

 The ancient ancestors of North American indigenous societies, like many cultures throughout the world, discovered a way to connect with the Great Spirit within themselves.
 The methodology by which they achieved this connection was known as the ‘Vision Quest’ and involved various practices and techniques including silence, solitude, fire and breath to bring the wandering, linear mind into the present moment (the only time frame in which the Great Spirit exists) in preparation for the journey into self-realization.
 Through a lineage of powerful shamans and guides North American indigenous societies came to understand that their bodies were temporary vessels that carried something very wondrous, very permanent and very divine within.

-“To become less and less the colourful yet temporary bulb… and to become more and more the universal energy that runs through and powers every single Christmas light in the tree”
+“To become less and less the colourful yet temporary bulb… and to become more and more the universal energy that runs through and powers every single light on the tree”

 How Our Distant Ancestors Influence Our Lives Today

 The 15 ft string of Christmas lights helps to illustrate these simple truths.
 In the darkened room Dennis will again stand behind the glowing lights and point out that the first light on the string represents us today (all the participants around the circle) and that all the other lights along the string represent the many generations of ancestors who came before us.
-The green electrical cord (in this example) represents the unbroken lineage of wisdom that was passed down from one generation to the next through the oral history and the ancestral bloodline.
+The green electrical cord (in this example) represents the unbroken lineage of wisdom and ethics that were passed down from one generation to the next through our ancestral bloodline (DNA).
 In our quietest moments these are the ‘voices’ and stirrings we hear and feel at the centre of our being.
-These voices and stirrings are the medium through which our ancestors communicate with us and counsel us.
-If aboriginal youths today can begin to grasp and understand the power-house of wisdom and goodness that exists within themselves then that understanding would certainly help them to realize that they are never alone, never isolated and never helpless.
+These voices and stirrings are the medium through which our ancestors communicate with and counsel us.
+If aboriginal youths today can begin to grasp and understand the power-house of wisdom and goodness that exists within their genetic makeup then that understanding would certainly help them to realize that they are never alone, never isolated and never helpless.

 (Note: At the end of this workshop Dennis unscrews all the Christmas lights from the string and passes one coloured light bulb out to each of the participants around the circle.
 He then instructs the participants to carry their individual Christmas light around with them for the remainder of the course as a reminder of the truth, the beauty and the power that exists within them.
 At the end of the seven-day program the students are also encouraged – if they so wish – to take the coloured Christmas light home with them and add it to their personal belongings as a memento of the healing circle.
 The allegory of the Christmas tree will be referred to numerous times throughout the seven-day healing circle.
 It is important that aboriginal youths be exposed as often as possible to the allegory’s uplifting message of hope, inter-connection and self-worth).